 - Employ risk assessment philosophies and principles to heighten awareness of risks in clinical research.

 - Empower research teams to weigh and prioritize self-identified risks in order to create meaningful action plans.

 - Form a self-guided risk assessment tool to encourage risk preparedness and sharpen research compliance.

 - Review potential compliance issues related to physician relationships in the research context, including under anti-kickback and physician self-referral laws.

 - Identify factors that could increase compliance risk for such relationships based on OIG guidance and recent enforcement actions.

 - Discuss best practices for how a compliance program can effectively identify and address physician conflicts of interest, including approaches to policies and screening measures.

 Monday, June 10

-Research#102102 - Tricky Clinical Trial Budget and Research Billing Compliance Issues Inherited from Mergers & Acquisitions Geoffrey Schick, Senior Consultant, PFS Clinical Ray Heller, Sr Dir Business Development, PFS Clinical
+Research#102102 - Tricky Clinical Trial Budget and Research Billing Compliance Issues Inherited from Mergers & Acquisitions Geoffrey Schick, Senior Consultant, PFS Clinical Ray Heller, Sr Dir Business Development, WCG PFS Clinical

 - Review related laws and regulations which help define human subjects research.